What is the Residence Hall Association?

 Do I need to bring my UGA ID to any events?

 Yes!
 Yes!
 Yes!
 At each and every RHA event, your valid UGA ID with your valid Housing sticker on it will be required.
 The events we put on are for students living on campus exclusively.
 Your ID and sticker prove to us that you do in fact, currently live on campus.

-The National Residence Hall Honorary (NRHH) and Residence Hall Studios (RHS) are two subsidary organizations under RHA.
-Both subsidary organizations have their own function to further benefit RHA and University Housing.
+The National Residence Hall Honorary (NRHH) is both a sister organization to and a subsidiary organization under RHA.
+NRHH has their own function to further benefit RHA and University Housing.
 The National Residence Hall Honorary is focused on promoting community service and recognition through Housing.
-The Residence Hall Studios is focused on the media outlet of RHA from creating student made films to filming at RHA’s events and programs.
-For further information, please visit nrhh.uga.edu or rhs.uga.edu.
+Their three tenets are leadership, service, and recognition.
+For further information, please visit https://housing.uga.edu/nrhh/.